Honorary Degree Policy

 - Two student representatives appointed by the Student Senate, with at least one representative from the junior class;

-- The Associate Vice President of Philanthropy (or his or her nominee); and
+- The Director of Development (or his or her nominee);

 - The Chair of the University Board of Trustees (or his or her designated trustee), ex officio.